chandra-bhanu/bagisto-razorpay/README.md

 Now go to admin/config/sales/paymentmethods/ you will get razorpay

+To get the payment info : status, razorpay_orderId, razorpay_paymentID
+ $additional=$order->payment->additional;
+ Will update it to synk to webhooks in next update

 *Note*
 As I didn't got any free extention to integrate  Razorpay in bagisto, created it in sheer need.